Welding

 Welding is a skill that is as exciting as it is dangerous.
 The trade goes back hundreds of years ago, yet it is still as effective and necessary as it was back then today.
 Welders are responsible for reading blueprints, operating angle grinders and welding equipment, repairing machinery, and following proper electrical codes.
 Welders require a strong knowledge of the properties they work with to work effectively and safely.
 Tools involved in welding include stick welders, angle grinders, saws, squares, clamps, and more.
 Because the job involves working around sparks and heavy machinery, welders must wear PPE and consider the dangers that the job brings.
 In spite of the incidents that may occur, these can easily be avoided by following protocols.
 With safety implemented, welders get to enjoy working in a trade where the work may vary every day – between cutting, repairing, and joining components.

-Welders do not require a college degree, only a high school diploma or GED and two years of welding experience that they can acquire from an apprenticeship.
+Welders do not require a college degree, only a high school diploma or GED and two years of welding experience that they can acquire from a vocational training program.
 Since these workers must be precise in their reading of blueprints and drawings, as well as working with important tools, welders should be well-oriented in their attention to detail and they must have excellent repairing skills.

 Before beginning a career in welding, one should consider the other required skills that come with the job.
 Along with repairing skills and being able to study a diagram or blueprint, welders should be able to lift up to 50 pounds and be able to follow the regulations for each tool and piece of equipment.If you are prepared to wear protective gear, work around sparking equipment, and have great attention to detail, you might consider a career in welding!